xlladdins/xll/docs/Excel4MacrosH-P.md

   - > If windows is FALSE or omitted, Microsoft Excel removes protection
     > if the correct password is supplied.

->
+> &nbsp;

-Password    is the password you specify in the form of text to protect or unprotect the file.
+Password&nbsp;&nbsp;&nbsp;&nbsp;is the password you specify in the form of text to protect or unprotect the file.
 Password is case-sensitive.

   - > If password is omitted when you protect a sheet, then you will be
     > able to remove protection without a password.
 This is useful if